-ADOPTED POLICY REMARKS DEBT (continued) REFUNDING When applicable, the County shall review its outstanding debt annually for the purpose of determining if the financial marketplace will afford the County the opportunity to refund an issue and lessen its debt service costs.
+ADOPTED POLICY REMARKS DEBT(continued) (b) State of New Mexico Finance Authority (NMFA) debt, generally for the purchase of significant equipment or buildings.
+The life of a NMFA debt agreement is from 3 to 5 years and is supported through State deductions from Gross Receipts Tax revenue receipts.
+MAXIMUM ALLOWABLE DEBT County debt limits are mandated by State of New Mexico statute NMSA 1978, Section 6-15-1 to 28. (a) Total revenue bond principal and interest must be at least 140% supported by the prior fiscal year actual Gross Receipts tax revenue for the fund involved. (b) Outstanding total principal on General Obligation Bonds (which is paid through property taxes) may not exceed 4% of assessed property value.
+State mandate NMSA 1978, Section 6-15-1 to 28 Current Revenue bond debt is about 58% of the maximum bonding capacity.
+Current GOB outstanding principal is less than one half of the maximum bonding capacity.
+As of May, 2011 Santa Fe County held a bond rating of Aa+.
+OI Aa+.
+BOND RATING AGENCIES Santa Fe County shall maintain good communications with bond rating agencies regarding its financial condition.
+The County will follow a policy of full disclosure on every financial report and borrowing prospectus.
+REFUNDING When applicable, the County shall review its outstanding debt annually for the purpose of determining if the financial marketplace will afford the County the opportunity to refund an issue and lessen its debt service costs.
 In order to consider the possible refunding of an issue, a Present Value savings of three percent over the life of the respective issue is an objective of the County.
 Refunding practice follows the recommended policy.
-Last refunding was made in 2005.
+Last refunding was made in FY 2011 and refunded a 2001 General Obligation issue.
 DEBT INFORMATION IN THE SANTA FE COUNTY BUDGET DOCUMENT The Santa Fe County public budget document for each fiscal year shall contain the following debt information: (a) A listing of each debt instrument with beginning of fiscal year principal. (b) An analysis of current debt and County debt limits. (c) A bond debt service detail showing principal and interest required in each year of indebtedness for each debt instrument. (d) A summary schedule showing the fiscal year indebtedness for each debt instrument and total County debt.
 RESERVES AND FUND SURPLUSES Santa Fe County shall maintain a prudent level of financial resources to protect against reducing service levels or raising taxes and fees because of temporary revenue shortfalls or unpredicted one-time expenditures.
-RESERVE MINIMUMS (a) The General Fund unappropriated fund balance will be maintained in an amount greater to or equal to 25% for the annual General Fund Budget. (b) The Road Fund unappropriated fund balance will be maintained in an amount greater or equal to 1/12 (8.33%) of the annual Road Fund Budget. (c) All other funds directly supporting operations of County organizations or functions shall have an unappropriated fund balance greater or equal to 1/12 (8.33%) of their annual budgets.
-State Mandate State Mandate Currently working with the budget to realize these reserves in other operating funds.
-OPERATING EMERGENCY / NATURAL DISASTER RESERVE The County shall strive to establish and then maintain a reserve of \$1,000,000 for working capital in the event of a natural disaster or operating emergency.
-USE OF SURPLUSES On an annual basis, after the year-end audit has been completed, the Finance staff shall produce a schedule of all fund surpluses and deficits, with projection of reserve requirements and a plan for the use of excess surpluses for the current year.
+RESERVE MINIMUMS (a) The General Fund unappropriated fund balance will be maintained in an amount greater to or equal to 25% for the annual General Fund State Mandate Budget. (b) The Road Fund unappropriated fund balance will be maintained in an (b) The Road Fund unappropriated fund balance will be maintained in an amount greater or equal to 1/12 (8.33%) of the annual Road Fund Budget.
+State Mandate (c) All other funds directly supporting operations of County organizations or functions will strive to have an unappropriated fund balance Reserve levels achieved and maintained in the fisca greater or equal to 1/12 (8.33%) of their annual budgets. year 2012 budget.
+OPERATING EMERGENCY / NATURAL DISASTER RESERVE F = 1 The County shall strive to establish and then maintain a reserve of A \$5.0 million "recessionary" contingency was

+\$1,000,000 for working capital in the event of a natural disaster or operating emergency.